 When I started working in paid search, I was forced to end my strike against all math-related activities.
 I’d incorrectly assumed that online marketing was all about creative.
 Man, was I wrong.
 Between bidding and budget allocation, I found myself doing more math than I’d ever anticipated.

-If you, too, fall into the anti-math camp, you’ll likely find that setting and adjusting bids is the biggest challenge you’ll face when running your AdWords account.
+If you, too, fall into the anti-math camp, you’ll likely find that setting and adjusting bids is the biggest challenge you’ll face when running your Google Ads account (formerly known as Google AdWords).
 Over time, you’ll develop your own, more sophisticated bidding strategies and procedures, but I recommend kicking things off with these super-simple, go-to bidding tips.